Earth Island Books is an independent book publisher.

 Earth Island Books has produced some compelling reads ranging from fiction to music to history.
 There's some really exciting new titles lined up.
 Take a look, get in touch!

 During the whole of this time, Glasper has also been busy writing, recording and touring with his own punk and hardcore bands, keeping his finger firmly on the pulse and staying in touch with the grass roots DIY element of the punk scene that so drew him to it in the first place.
-He firmly maintains that you can’t fake this, and can only really write with authority on the things you know and have experienced for yourself.
+Since 1983, he has played bass for Ammonia 77, Decadence Within, Burnside, Stampin’ Ground, Human Error, Suicide Watch, Flux of Pink Indians, Freebase, Betrayed By Many, Thirty Six Strategies, Warwound and Sun Of The Endless Night, and he currently plays with Bristol-based anarcho punkers Zero Again, whose debut album is due in 2023.

-He currently writes for Bass Player, Down For Life and Fistful of Metal magazines, as well as contributing to online webzines such as Mass Movement and regularly penning liner notes for retrospective punk releases.
+A father of two, and a lifelong vegetarian/vegan, he writes for Down For Life and Fistful of Metal magazines, as well as regularly penning liner notes for retrospective punk and metal releases.
+He is tentatively working on the next book in his ongoing overview of the UK punk scene...